-- 1. Confidently discuss contemporary issues and change in justice management and ethics.
-(CLO1) - 2.
-Recognize ethical challenges faced by justice agencies, and discuss strategies for ensuring ethical practices.
-(CLO2) - 3.
-Write papers examining ethical challenges faced by justice agencies.
-(CLO3) - 4.
-Make critical assessments of and draw logical conclusions about readings on justice management and ethics.
-(CLO4) - 5.
-Students should read, write, and contribute to discussion at a skilled and capable level.
+1. Confidently discuss contemporary issues and change in justice management and ethics.
+(CLO1)

+2. Recognize ethical challenges faced by justice agencies, and discuss strategies for ensuring ethical practices.
+(CLO2)

+3. Write a research paper examining ethical challenges faced by justice agencies.
+(CLO3)

+4. Make critical assessments of and draw logical conclusions about readings on justice management and ethics.
+(CLO4)

+5. Students should read, write, and contribute to discussion at a skilled and capable level.
 (CLO5)